GoogleCloudPlatform/DataflowTemplates/v2/sourcedb-to-spanner/terraform/samples/sharded-bulk-migration/README.md

    to run this example.
 6. `terraform_simple.tfvars` - This contains the minimal list of dummy inputs that need to be populated to run this example.
+7. `shardingConfig.json` - This contains a sample sharding config that need to be populated with the source shards connection details.

 ## Resources Created